-Teamwork is an essential component of risk reduction, patient safety and staff psychological safety during a surgery, to prevent Never Events.
-This study analyzed interprofessional teamwork preoperatively and its effect on intraoperative teamwork, and identified factors affecting teamwork that are related to patient and psychological safety.
+Teamwork is an essential component of risk reduction, patient safety, and staff psychological safety during a surgery, to prevent Never Events.
+For this study we analyzed interprofessional preoperative teamwork and its effect on intraoperative teamwork; we then identified factors affecting teamwork that are related to patient and psychological safety.

-The results revealed the importance of teamwork in the preoperative setting and of consistent staff presence without turnover, as predictors of teamwork during surgery.
-A few studies evaluated teamwork preoperatively but not in relation to teamwork during surgery or to risks to patient safety, as analyzed here.
-Mykiebust et al. described the preoperative phase as busy, as each clinician must complete preparatory tasks as quickly as possible to prepare the patient, which can be chaotic when trying to accomplish individual and collaborative tasks simultaneously (25).
-It can cause conflicts and an unpleasant atmosphere.
-Although we did not find studies directly evaluating the effect of preoperative teamwork on intraoperative teamwork in relation to safety standards, tension might continue during the surgery and inhibit the key determinants of psychological safety: speaking up, team collaboration and experimentation (26).
+The results revealed that teamwork in the preoperative setting and consistent staff presence during a surgery, without turnover, were predictors of teamwork during surgery.
+A few studies have evaluated preoperative teamwork but not in relation to teamwork during surgery or to risks to patient safety, as analyzed here.
+Mykiebust et al. described the preoperative phase as busy, because each clinician must complete preparatory tasks as quickly as possible to prepare the patient, which can be chaotic when trying to simultaneously accomplish individual and collaborative tasks (25).
+This can lead to conflict and an unpleasant atmosphere.
+Although we did not find any studies that had directly evaluated the effect of preoperative teamwork on intraoperative teamwork in relation to safety standards, preoperative tension might continue during a surgery and inhibit the key determinants of psychological safety: speaking up, team collaboration, and experimentation (26).

 Another predictor of teamwork during surgery is the number of team members.
-We found that that additional physicians and nurses increases teamwork.
-We did not find studies defining an adequate team size or composition per surgery.
-Other studies found that adequate surgical team size affected teamwork positively, possibly because more people are available to complete tasks and share the total cognitive load (27,28).
+We found that that additional physicians and nurses increased the degree of teamwork.
+We did not find any studies that had defined an adequate team size or composition per surgery.
+However, other studies did find that adequate surgical team size had a positive effect on teamwork, possibly because there are more people available to help complete tasks and share the total cognitive load (27,28).
 Adequate staffing can compensate for unexpected emergencies or prolonged cases (29).
-Inadequate staffing was identified as a barrier to teamwork mostly by nurses and surgeons and moderately by anesthesiologists (30).
-In contrast, a few studies found that larger teams might create barriers to optimal performance because of higher communication demands and role ambiguity (31), which may prolong operative time (32).
+Inadequate staffing has been identified as a barrier to teamwork, mostly by nurses and surgeons and to a lesser extent by anesthesiologists (30).
+In contrast, however, a few studies have found that larger teams might create barriers to optimal performance because of the greater communication demands and role ambiguity (31), which may prolong operative time (32).

-Staff turnover during a surgery negatively affected teamwork and was perceived as a lack of commitment and risking communication breakdown due to lack of familiarity with team members and with the patient's condition.
+Staff turnover during a surgery was considered to have a negative effect on teamwork, was perceived to show a lack of commitment, and risked a breakdown in communication due to the lack of familiarity among team members and with a patient’s condition.
 Nursing turnover during a surgery was found to increase opportunities for breakdowns in communication during handover (33), as it interrupts the flow of surgery (34) and may prolong it (35).
-A review found that anesthesiologists usually take breaks as part of their culture, but they are aware of the importance of handoffs to patient safety.
-However, surgeons rarely take breaks since they feel that leaving the surgery would affect its success (36).
+A review found that anesthesiologists usually take breaks as part of their culture, but they are aware of the importance of handoffs in relation to patient safety.
+However, surgeons rarely take breaks, as they feel that leaving a surgery would affect its success (36).

-A suggestion to improve teamwork arising from our study included working in a permanently designated team led by the surgeon.
-Surgical teams are often constructed ad hoc and thus, are inconsistent, which leads to lack of familiarity (37).
-Familiarity enables a shared definition of teamwork and professional roles that can increase positive surgeon-anesthesiologist relationships (27,30).
-Doll et al. (38) found that a managerial decision to assign a particular anesthetist to a surgeon and a predefined surgical list, resulted in decreased operative times.
-This may be because a team in which each clinician has confidence in his/her colleagues and works with common principles and values, can better avoid risks to patient safety (39)
+One suggestion to improve teamwork arising from our study included working in a permanently designated team that is led by the surgeon.
+Surgical teams are often constructed on an ad hoc basis and are thus inconsistent, which can lead to a lack of familiarity (37).
+Familiarity enables a shared definition of teamwork and professional roles that can increase positive surgeon–anesthesiologist relationships (27,30).
+Doll et al. (38) found that a managerial decision to assign a particular anesthetist to a surgeon and a predefined surgical list resulted in decreased operative times.
+This may be because a team in which each clinician has confidence in her or his colleagues and works on the basis of common principles and values can better avoid risks to patient safety (39)